Military families among Canadians caught up in benefits mess | CBC News

 Among those still struggling is the Walker family of Ottawa.

-Paul Walker, 36, was medically released from the Canadian Forces in February after a 13-year career as a signal operator.
+Paul Walker, 36, was medically released from the CAF in February after a 13-year career as a signal operator.

 His wife Lindsay Walker, 33, was permanently disabled in a traffic collision in June 2019.
 As a result of the crash, she developed functional neurological disorder and a condition known as "foot drop," a weakness or paralysis of the muscles needed to lift the foot.